grannycart/by-sound-alone_source/dc-manuscript/2_Chapter.md

 Chips came back holding one of the tin coffee cups.
 She put on the second sonar headset and remained standing a few steps from where Percy was sitting.

-After half an hour of this silent watch, Percy called up to Hemi to shut down the diesel so they could have a better listen, and a minute later a blessed quiequiet came into the headset.
+After half an hour of this silent watch, Percy called up to Hemi to shut down the diesel so they could have a better listen, and a minute later a blessed quiet came into the headset.
 A feeling of genuine relief flowed through Percy as the silence filled her ears.
 Sometimes she wondered if the eternal hum of machines that accompanied life aboard a submarine subtly and slowly chewed away at her consciousness.
 Maybe someday all of the white noise that surrounded her would cause her subconscious to rise up and take control of her mind, and she would slip from the restrictions of sanity and rationality.

 For the moment, the silence was complete.
 There was no apparent sound of any other ships within sonar range.
 Percy flipped through a few filters, and the quality of the silence changed, from a deadened whoosh to a soft hiss.